-- Learning Journeys as a means of recording your child’s achievements in the form of observations, assessments and photographs.
+- Online ‘Learning Journals’ as a means of recording your child’s achievements and setting targets to be worked on at home

 We are committed to safeguarding and promoting the welfare of children and we expect all staff, volunteers and visitors to share this commitment.
-If we have any concern that a child has been harmed, or is at risk of harm then we are obliged to share our concerns with the appropriate safeguarding bodies.
+If we have any concern that a child has been harmed, or is at risk of harm, then we are obliged to share our concerns with the appropriate safeguarding bodies.